Esperanto phonology: Phonotactics

 A syllable in Esperanto is generally of the form (s/ŝ)(C)(C)V(C)(C).
 That is, it may have an onset, of up to three consonants; must have a nucleus of a single vowel or diphthong (except in onomatopoeic words such as zzz!), and may have a coda of zero to one (occasionally two) consonants.

-Any consonant may occur initially, with the exception of j before i (though there is now one word that violates this restriction, jida ('Yiddish') which contrasts with ida "of an offspring").
+Any consonant may occur initially, with the exception of j before i (though there is one word that violates this restriction, jida ('Yiddish') which contrasts with ida "of an offspring").

 Any consonant except h may close a syllable, though coda ĝ and ĵ are rare in monomorphemes (they contrast in aĝ' 'age' vs. aĵ' 'thing').
 Within a morpheme, there may be a maximum of four sequential consonants, as for example in instruas ('teaches'), dekstren ('to the right').
-Long clusters generally include a sibilant such as s or one of the liquids l or r.
+Clusters of three consonants include the sibilant s in second position, or one of the liquids (l, r) or v (for kv or gv) in final position; clusters of four consonants require both.

 Geminate consonants generally only occur in polymorphemic words, such as mal-longa ('short'), ek-kuŝi ('to flop down'), mis-skribi ('to mis-write'); in ethnonyms such as finno ('a Finn'), gallo ('a Gaul') (now more commonly gaŭlo); in proper names such as Ŝillero ('Schiller'), Buddo ('Buddha', now more commonly Budao); and in a handful of unstable borrowings such as matĉo ('a sports match').
 In compounds of lexical words, Zamenhof separated identical consonants with an epenthetic vowel, as in vivovespero ('the evening of life'), never *vivvespero.

 Word-final consonants occur, though final voiced obstruents are generally rejected.
 For example, Latin ad ('to') became Esperanto al, and Polish od ('than') morphed into Esperanto ol ('than').
 Sonorants and voiceless obstruents, on the other hand, are found in many of the numerals: cent ('hundred'), ok ('eight'), sep ('seven'), ses ('six'), kvin ('five'), kvar ('four'); also dum ('during'), eĉ ('even').
 Even the poetic elision of final -o is rarely seen if it would leave a final voiced obstruent.
 A very few words with final voiced obstruents do occur, such as sed ('but') and apud ('next to'), but in such cases there is no minimal-pair contrast with a voiceless counterpart (that is, there is no *set or *aput to cause confusion).
-This is because many people, including the Slavs and Germans, do not contrast voicing in final obstruents.
+This is because many people, including most Slavs and Germans, do not contrast voicing in final obstruents.
 For similar reasons, sequences of obstruents with mixed voicing are not found in Zamenhofian compounds, apart from numerals and grammatical forms, thus longatempe 'for a long time', not *longtempe.
 (Note that //v// is an exception to this rule, like in the Slavic languages.
 It is effectively ambiguous between fricative and approximant.
 The other exception is //kz//, which is commonly treated as //ɡz//.)

 Syllabic consonants occur only as interjections and onomatopoeia: fr!, sss!, ŝŝ!, hm!.

 All triconsonantal onsets begin with a sibilant, s or ŝ.
 Disregarding proper names, such as Vladimiro, the following initial consonant clusters occur: